 Up until now, I had assumed that I was repressing my feelings out of an OCD-related fear of sex I’d had since childhood.
 Now that I had worked through and almost entirely moved beyond that fear, I started considering whether it might be the other way around: that I’d been afraid of sex partly because sexual attraction was so rare for me.
-I remembered the intense emotional connections I’d had with the only two guys I’d ever been physically attracted to enough to consider really kissing.
+I remembered the intense emotional connections I’d had with the only two guys I’d ever been physically attracted to enough to actually consider kissing.
 Though the romantic attraction had started earlier, the sexual attraction hadn’t appeared until I had known them already for months.
 Its strength grew like a dimmer switch directly in proportion to my emotional interest.
-The peak intensity in both cases startled and confused me because it challenged my existing assumptions that people shouldn’t struggle to “control” themselves with this sort of thing.
+The peak intensity in both cases startled and confused me because it challenged my existing experiences.

 As I now recognized myself for the first time as demisexual, many other things that had once confused me started making sense: the existence of one-night stands, celebrity crushes, and “hall passes”; my discomfort with dating apps; my consistent failure to actually have any romantic relationships.
 I understood for the first time that when it came to sex and romance, I really wasn’t like other people, and they weren’t like me.

-Some people might not understand the power in being able to identify myself as demisexual and biromantic because, in practice so far, I basically look like a (quite unsuccessful) straight person.
+Some people might not understand the power in being able to identify myself as demibisexual because of my complete current lack of experience with romantic relationships.
 But knowing the subtleties helps me to better understand myself and others.
 I’m also thrilled whenever I find the words to better communicate and understand different concepts.
 That’s why I’m glad complex labels like these exist.
-Knowledge is power, and I hope this story increases yours too!
+Knowledge is power, and I hope this story increases your knowledge and power too!